PostHog/posthog.com/contents/blog/product-engineer-tools.md

 As Uncle Ben from Spiderman once said “with great product power, comes great product responsibility” (I’m paraphrasing).
 Ownership over the complete product experience is important for product engineers.
 This means being responsible for bugs, issues, and incidents in their product.

-They have tools to help them with this.
-These include:
+Good tools for this include:
-- [Grafana](https://grafana.com/), [Better Stack](https://betterstack.com/), [Metabase](https://www.metabase.com/), and more provide observability into issues in your code.
+- [Grafana](https://grafana.com/), [Better Stack](https://betterstack.com/), [Metabase](https://www.metabase.com/), and more to provide observability into issues in your code.
 - [Sentry](https://sentry.io/welcome/) and [LogRocket](https://logrocket.com/) to monitor errors.
-- [Incident.io](http://Incident.io) and [PagerDuty](https://www.pagerduty.com/) help teams respond to incidents when they happen.
+- [Incident.io](http://Incident.io) and [PagerDuty](https://www.pagerduty.com/) to help teams respond to incidents when they happen.

 ![Sentry](../images/blog/product-engineer-tools/sentry.png)
 <Caption>Sentry provides multiple tools (including stack traces) for monitoring errors and problems in your code.</Caption>